 About a year and a half later, she thought it was time to challenge herself and look for other exciting opportunities within the company.
 WhatsApp had just decided that introducing a User Research team made business sense, and she was offered the chance to be one of the first researchers in the team.
 She thought it was the perfect next step for her given WhatsApp is a huge product in countries she’s always loved, been interested in, maybe have lived in, or have spent quite a bit of time in.

-She adds that the experience of witnessing engineers, product managers, or data scientists from her team get their hands dirty in the field with her and see how users in downtown USA or Hong Kong perceive the utility of the countless WhatsApp features is an education above par.
+She adds that the experience of witnessing engineers, product managers, or data scientists from her team get their hands dirty in the field with her and see how users in downtown USA or Hong Kong perceive the utility of the countless WhatsApp features is education above par.

-UX Research for a Billion (and counting) People
+UX Research for a Billion people

-Evolution of UX Research Over the Last Two Decades
+Evolution of UX Research over the decades

-Brooke recollects that when she first started out, her role was titled ‘Information Architect’, and usability testing was one of the foremost and primary responsibilities.
+Brooke recollects that when she first started, her role was titled ‘Information Architect’, and usability testing was one of the foremost and primary responsibilities.
 Usability Study was one of the first things she learned where she’d expose a group of people to a prototype or simply a design on a piece of paper and have them work their way through it, which would help her figure out whether or not the design worked.

-Over time, she feels that the umbrella of UX has evolved to embrace many disciplines (such as psychology, sociology, anthropology, and behavioral economy) that have their own methodological approaches but come together to offer immense value to the field.
+Over time, she feels that the umbrella of UX has evolved to embrace many disciplines (such as psychology, sociology, anthropology, and behavioral economy) that have their methodological approaches but come together to offer immense value to the field.
 While this could also lead to disagreement and chaos, most professionals she’s come across have been in favor of codifying and bringing a structure to their approaches.
 Over the years, working with experts from all these disciplines has truly widened her perspective and skillset in the discipline.

 Formative research is used to generate new product ideas, while summative research is used to evaluate a designed product.
-Formative research is carried out before beginning the product development to understand users’ pain points and figure out what exactly you can solve for.
+Formative research is carried out before beginning the product development to understand users’ pain points and figure out what exactly you can solve.
 Summative research, on the other hand, is used to test the efficiency and efficacy of your product design, before spending engineering bandwidth building it out entirely.